NBA 2K16: Development

 During broadcasts of the 2015 NBA Finals, the first trailers for the game were shown.
 The trailers are called "Story is Everything" and feature Lee discussing and highlighting the game's MyCareer mode.
 NBA 2K16 was featured at the 2015 Electronic Entertainment Expo; the same trailers were shown.
 Extended featurettes of the game were shown at Gamescom 2015.
 Many of the game's aspects were shown, including the MyTeam, MyGm, and MyCareer modes, as well as some online features.

 The first official gameplay screenshots were revealed in August 2015.
 A second official trailer, titled "Beyond the Shadows", was released on August 10, 2015; it features Spike Lee narrating a summary of Stephen Curry's basketball career, and showcases some gameplay footage.
 Another trailer, titled "James Harden: Believe", was released on August 13, 2015.
 Similar to the Curry "Beyond the Shadows" trailer, "James Harden: Believe" is again narrated by Spike Lee, but focuses on James Harden's basketball career.
 A trailer about Anthony Davis' basketball career was released on August 20, 2015.
 The trailer is titled "Rise" and is narrated by Spike Lee once again.

 An extended gameplay trailer was released on August 24, 2015.
 It features over two minutes of gameplay and teases the presence of college basketball teams.
 Another gameplay trailer, titled "Living World", was released on September 2, 2015; it features several of the game's developers discussing the improved presentation.
 A trailer called "Livin' Da Dream" was released on September 14, 2015.
 It extensively showcases the MyCareer mode.
 A promotional trailer called "Be Yourself" was released on September 22, 2015.
 Several other promotional trailers were also released, including "The Whole Story", a trailer focusing on MyCareer mode, which also confirmed the presence of college teams.

 An NBA 2K16 launch party was held on September 22, 2015.
-It welcomed fans and media members — as well the main three cover athletes, Spike Lee, Shaquille O'Neal, Ernie Johnson, some of the game's developers, and others — to play the game and conduct interviews.
+It welcomed fans and media members — as well as the main three cover athletes, Spike Lee, Shaquille O'Neal, Ernie Johnson, some of the game's developers, and others — to play the game and conduct interviews.